 Non-owner car insurance is a type of car insurance policy designed for people who drive frequently but don’t own a vehicle themselves.
 A non-owner policy is much more limited than a standard auto policy — it typically only includes liability coverage, although you may be able to add personal injury protection (PIP), while covers your medical expenses or lost wages after an accident, and uninsured/underinsured motorist coverage, which covers you if you’re in an accident with an uninsured or underinsured driver.

 If you decide to purchase supplemental insurance from the car rental company, you should understand your options.
+When you rent a car, it will come with the minimum required amount of liability coverage, but that may not be enough to cover you in case of an accident, and it won’t cover any damage to the rental car itself.
 Most major car rental agencies offer several different types of insurance add-ons.

 The collision damage waiver (CDW), also called a loss damage waiver (LDW) isn’t technically insurance.
 It’s a waiver you can pay for that will help cover the costs if your rental car is damaged.
 It’s similar in some ways to how collision and comprehensive coverage work in a standard auto policy.
 If you don’t purchase it, you’ll likely be on the hook if your rental car is stolen, damaged or towed.

-Supplemental liability protection is an add-on to any existing liability coverage you have.
-It basically raises the limits of your liability coverage, so it’s a good thing to buy if you’re worried that your current limits are too low to pay for damage or injuries you might cause in an accident.
+Supplemental liability protection is an add-on to the existing liability coverage on the rental car.
+It basically raises the limits of your liability coverage, so it’s a good thing to buy if you’re worried that the current limits are too low to pay for damage or injuries you might cause in an accident.
 It’s usually a daily fee, the cost varies depending on where you’re renting a car.